devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 3.Click Terminate to end.

-4.Repeat the steps above with the DevSSM instance.
+4.Repeat the steps above with the DevEC2Instance instance.
 You should find the same results, the result should return the following: ssm-user

 5.Click **Terminate** to end.

-6.Now try the ProdSSM instance, click start Session.
+6.Now try the ProdEC2Instance instance, click start Session.
 The result should return the following:
 ![Session Manager Access Denied](./images/Denied.png)

 7.Click **Terminate** to end your session, at this point, all sessions should be terminated.